sithmel/memoize-cache/README.md

 It returns an object or undefined if the value won't be cached (because the TTL is 0 for example, or the resulting cachekey is null).
 This object contains:
 * key: the "cache key" if the value is scheduled to be cached
-* surrogateKeys: an array with surrogate keys.
+* tags: an array with tags.
 They can be used to track and delete other keys

 Querying for cache hit
 ----------------------